Bild KITEuropa-Park

 After Admission

-• Pay Semester Fees: Semester fees are amounts of money that students have to pay to their university each semester.
-These fees cover various costs, such as administrative expenses, the semester ticket for public transportation, and contributions to the student , which runs dormitories and cafeterias, for example.
+• Pay Semester Fees: Semester fees are the amounts of money that students must pay to their university each semester.
+These fees cover various costs, including administrative expenses and contributions to the Students' Union, which runs accomodations, cafeterias and other services.

-• Health Insurance: A valid health insurance is mandatory for students in Germany.
-In general, students can choose between a public or a private health insurance scheme.
+• Health Insurance: Students in Germany are required to have a valid health insurance.
+They can generally choose between a public (statutory) and private health insurance scheme.

 • Apply for Enrollment: Enrollment is the formal process of registering as a student at the university.
-This includes submitting various documents and fulfilling certain requirements in order to be officially recognized as a student.
+It involves submitting various documents and fulfilling certain requirements in order to be officially recognized as a student.
 Enrollment must be applied for in the KIT applicant portal.

-• Find Accommodation: Finding accomodation in Karlsruhe can be challenging for new students at the beginning of the semester due to high demand.
-Student dormitories managed by student services offer affordable accommodation, and early application is advisable.
-Shared apartments are often cheaper than individual apartments.
+• Find Accommodation: Finding accomodation in Karlsruhe can be a challenging at the start of the semester due to high demand.
+Student dormitories run by the Students' Union are an affordable option, so it is advisable to apply early.
+Shared apartments (WGs) are often cheaper than renting a flat on your own.

-• Buddy Program: The international Buddy Program at the Karlsruhe Institute of Technology (KIT) supports international students in their transition to Karlsruhe and in their studies.
-Organized by the International Services unit (INTL), first-semester students are paired with "buddies."
-These buddies are KIT students who help with administrative procedures, university matters, and language challenges.
+• Buddy Program: The International Buddy Program at the Karlsruhe Institute of Technology (KIT), organized by the International Students Office (INTL), helps international students settle into life in Karlsruhe and with their studies.
+First semester students are matched with "buddies"- KIT students who can assist with administrative appointments, university matters, and language difficulties.

 MEI Students only:

-• Register for the Pre-Semester: Applicants who received the condition in their KIT admission letter to successfully pass the assessment test are strongly advised to participate in the corresponding preparatory course, the Pre-Semester.
+• Registration for the Pre-Semester: Applicants who are required to successfully pass the assessment test (Feststellungsprüfung), according to their KIT admission letter, are strongly advised to take part in the study preparatory course, the Pre-Semester.
 Please contact the Carl Benz School of Engineering for registration.
-They are responsible for organizing the course.

 • College Program: Applicants interested in the optional study support program, the College Program, should contact the Carl Benz School of Engineering.